CtrlK

 Suggestions

-Move language-specific patterns, security checklists, and advanced review patterns into separate referenced files, keeping SKILL.md as a concise overview with the core workflow and templates only.
+Move language-specific patterns, security checklists, and advanced patterns into the referenced files (which are listed but don't exist) to make the main SKILL.md a concise overview.

-Add explicit validation checkpoints to the review workflow, such as 'Verify all blocking issues are labeled before submitting' or 'Confirm CI status before approving.'
+Add explicit validation checkpoints in the review workflow, such as 'Before submitting review, verify: all blocking issues have suggested fixes, severity labels are applied, summary includes verdict.'

 DimensionReasoningScore